 Additional information in text form

+The mandatory formats to be supported by ECDIS are defined in Section C-22.

 S-101 datasets encode uncategorised additional information in the complex attribute information, which is bound to feature types and the information type Nautical Information in S-101.
 Other data products may use the complex attribute textContent, which allows encoding of Internet information resources and descriptions of the sources from which the information is derived.
 The actual information may be encoded in the form of a text string or the name of a support file in text format that contains the information.

 Additional information may be displayed in a hover box (see clause C-15.2.3).
 The size of the box should not be excessive in proportion to the chart window.
 The hover box should contain the following content, in order of precedence: